Course Management System, or Course Management Software, Explained.

 - “Course”: The system focuses on the needs and processes particular to Instructor-Led Training (ILT and vILT).
 It is specifically designed for training organizations, whether corporate training departments or for-profit training companies.

 - “Management”: It helps you organize, streamline and monitor all of your back-office training processes, such as logistics and resource management, scheduling, administration, financials, and reporting.
 This can also include sales for commercial training companies.

 - “System”: It is an all-in-one software that unifies all sorts of processes into a single system.
 These processes would otherwise be handled through multiple tools, such as a mix of spreadsheets, calendars, course booking systems, or a CRM.

 Let’s also clarify the naming convention.
 You may hear the training course management system be called by many different variations: course management software, training course administration system, and Training Management System.
 These are all referring to the same type of system.

 What is the Purpose of a Course Management System?

-A Course Management Software System is made to optimize the efficiency and effectiveness of your instructor-led training.
+The Course Management System is made to optimize the efficiency and effectiveness of your instructor-led training.
 There are many great course management software features that make it a core layer in the learning tech stack and a key complement to the LMS.

-The main features to look for when considering training course management software are those focused on scheduling and resource management, operations and logistics, financial planning and performance, reporting, and sales cycle management.
-For example, some of the common features that can help you effectively and efficiently manage your ILT and vILT training activity are:
+The main features to look for when considering training course management software are those focused on course management and scheduling, resource management, operations and logistics, financial planning and performance, reporting, and sales cycle management.
+For example, below are some of the common features that can help you effectively and efficiently manage your ILT / vILT training activity.